kailash-git/Sarvam_AI_Internship_Task/README.md

 ## AI use

-Built with **Claude Code** as a pair-programmer against a design brief: it wrote the bulk of the code, the eval dataset, and this document, and iterated the scoring, the semantic layer, and the decision guards against the test suite.
-Every design decision — the evidence model, the confidence/applicability split, the closed reason vocabulary, gate ordering, the homophone policy, and the acknowledged limitations — was reviewed and directed by me.
+**Build time:** written with Claude Code as a pair-programmer; every design decision — the evidence model, the confidence/applicability split, gate ordering, the homophone policy, the limitations above — was directed and reviewed by me.

-**At runtime there is no AI service call.** The semantic layer runs a small *embedding* model locally from vendored weights (deterministic, offline, $0); everything else is deterministic phonetics, edit distance, and rules.
-No private corpus, no pretrained phonetic model, no API key.
+**Run time:** no AI service call.
+The semantic layer runs a small *embedding* model locally from vendored weights (deterministic, offline, $0); everything else is phonetics, edit distance and rules.
+No API key, no private corpus.